Kichura/MCWine/README.md

 MCWine is a fabric-based modpack designed to bring better performance, brand new fixes, more accessibility and a compatibility system to allow players to connect to newer & older servers out of the box.

-***(This project may likely contain bugs via specific mods, If you are sensitive to these kinds of issues; Please don't use this modpack unless you know any better!)***

 ## Installing this modpack (Official/Vanilla Method)

 1. [**Click here to download the beta version**](https://github.com/Kichura/MCWine/archive/refs/heads/Beta.zip) - [**or try out the lite version**](https://github.com/Kichura/MCWine/archive/refs/heads/Lite.zip),